Mre-Dennis-Kinuthia/AlphaWatts_Virtual_Grid/README.md

 # AlphaWatts_Virtual_Grid
-A simulation for an implimentable virtual electric grid
+<h6>A simulation for an implimentable virtual electric grid